daviddguedes/todo-fullstack/README.md

 * `cd backend/`
 * Run `npm install`
 * Run `docker run -it -d --name todo-challenge -p 27017:27017 mongo`
-* Create a file .env in backend root folder and set the variables
+* Create a file .env in backend root folder and copy and paste the content from .env.example on it

 ### Frontend
 * `cd frontend/`